tilgovi/dom-node-iterator/README.md

 added to the DOM living standard, `referenceNode` and `pointerBeforeReferenceNode`.

-This shim attempts to modernize `NodeIterator` for use in all major browsers.
+This module attempts to modernize `NodeIterator` for use in all major browsers.
 It does this through the following modifications:

-- The `filter` argument is really optional, even on IE.
+- The `whatToShow` and `filter` arguments are optional.

-- The `expandEntityReferences` argument is discarded and the corresponding property is not made available.
-It was never well supported and it is deprecated.

 - The `referenceNode` and `pointerBeforeReferenceNode` properties are shimmed when they aren't available.